johkade/react-native-screenshot-overlay/README.md

 - You should use the same device as a simulator for development.
 - Implement the UI using the prototype and the actual values as reference - most prototyping tools will nicely show you the actual margins, colors, etc - so don't just wing it.
 - ( most likely you will use a proper styling system like dripsy, restyle or something similar )
-- as soo as you're finished, double-check your code using the UIOverlay with an actual screenshot of the screen you implemented.
+- as soon as you're finished, double-check your code using the UIOverlay with an actual screenshot of the screen you implemented.

 ## Usage